Forensic audio is the application of audio technology to the areas of criminal and civil law, security, and other matters of public interest.

 Authentication of audio involves four steps-

 - File analysis.
-If the audio file is in a digital format, then sometimes the metadata (ID-Tags) or header within the file itself can be examined and information extracted to identify its origins such as date created and software/platform used for its creation.
+If an audio file is in a digital format, then sometimes the metadata or header within the file itself can be examined and information extracted.
+This can help identify its origins such as the date created and the software/platform used for its creation.

-- Listening to the audio to detect any abnormal or abrupt changes in levels and background noise that could indicate possible editing or tampering, anomalies or alterations.
-Audio is monitored through multiple configurations of speakers in a control room that has had advanced room geometry optimization applied resulting a true flat frequency response.
-KRK Expose EB8, Event Opal and Yamaha NS-10 monitors are used.
+- Listening to the audio to detect any abnormal or abrupt changes in levels and background noise that could indicate possible editing or tampering, anomalies, or alterations.
+Audio is monitored through multiple nearfield speakers in a control room that has had advanced room geometry optimization applied.
+This results in a reliable flat frequency response.
+KRK Expose EB8, JBL, and Yamaha NS-10 monitors are used.

 Certain filters can be applied to enhance and bring more clarity to audio recordings.

 Compression and normalizing of audio are used to bring quiet sections up in volume and control the dynamic range or the material.